 How to watch Big Ten Network online: 6 ways to live stream

-When it comes to Big Ten Network streaming, five out of the six major live TV services carry the channel, and your subscription doubles as your entry pass to the BTN2Go app (detailed below).
+When it comes to Big Ten Network streaming, most of the major live TV services carry the channel, and your subscription doubles as your entry pass to the Fox Sports app (detailed below).
 The only service that doesn’t carry Big Ten Network is Sling TV, but it still has an impressive channel lineup.
 Here’s what you need to know to about each way to way to watch Big Ten Network online and the game-changing feature for each service.

 - Hulu devices: Roku, Apple TV, Google Chromecast, Amazon Fire Stick and Fire TV, Xbox One, Xbox 360, Nintendo Switch, and iOS and Android devices

 - Hulu local channels: ABC, CBS, Fox, NBC, the CW (check your local availability here)

 Hulu with Live TV offers the best of both worlds when it comes to streaming entertainment: a deep library of on-demand content and original programming combined with 40 channels of live TV.
 It’s a great package for watching college football, with ESPN, ESPN2, ESPNEWS, and ESPNU, along with FS1 and FS2, all accounted for, in addition to local channels.
 Worth noting: For an extra $4 per month, you can upgrade to Hulu with No Commercials so you can binge without interruptions.
 (You can find the full list of Hulu Live TV channels and add-ons here.)